skpref/skpref/README.rst

 Setting up a ChoiceTask
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-For the table above we would have the following set up for a ChoiceTask
+For the table above we would have the following setup for a ChoiceTask

 .. code:: python